kkwangsir/Scraping/README.md

 and when indeed show promotion page I added a script to find close buttom

-click the pic or link below to go to youtube
-[![Watch the video](https://img.youtube.com/vi/irgcfEXtVkk/maxresdefault.jpg)](https://youtu.be/irgcfEXtVkk)
+click the pic or link below to watch on youtube [![Watch the video](https://img.youtube.com/vi/irgcfEXtVkk/maxresdefault.jpg)](https://youtu.be/irgcfEXtVkk)

 https://youtu.be/irgcfEXtVkk